k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

 - **Testers**:
   - The task's creator.
   - Other testers that are related to the same TDM Environment permission set as the task's creator:
-    - **Load, Reserve, or Delete tasks**, testers that are related to the same TDM Environment permission set in the target environment as the task's creator.
+    - For **Load, Reserve, or Delete tasks** - testers that are related to the same TDM Environment permission set in the target environment as the task's creator.
-    - **Extract and Generate tasks**, testers that are related to the same TDM Environment permission set in the source environment as the task's creator.
+    - For **Extract and Generate tasks** - testers that are related to the same TDM Environment permission set in the source environment as the task's creator.

 ## Task Execution Order